genffy/vue-learn/docs/index.md

 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Feature 1 Title
+- title: How Vue work
-  details: Feature 1 Description
+  details: deep analysis vue
-- title: Feature 2 Title
+- title: How element-ui work
-  details: Feature 2 Description
+  details: how to build a ui framework
-- title: Feature 3 Title
+- title: What can we learn
-  details: Feature 3 Description
+  details: build a cool production
 footer: Made by genffy with ❤️
 ---